Botanical illustration: 18th century

 Botanical illustration accompanied the development of agronomy (a term that appeared in the late 18th century) and the seed trade.
 Johann Simon von Kerner, Illustration of All Economic Plants (Abbildung aller oekonomischen Pflanzen, Stuttgart 1786–96) is a notable example from this period.
 Vegetables, overlooked by illustrators after the vogue for herbals waned, resurfaced thanks to seed merchants like Vilmorin-Andrieux, who employed botanical artists (before 1783).

 A new genre of books appeared, that of botanical monographs like Carl Wilhelm Ernst Putsche's Versuch einer Monographie der Kartoffeln (on potatoes, 1819) or like Pierre-Joseph Redouté's Geraniologia (1787–1788), Les Liliacées (1802–1816), for which Redouté practised colour-printed stipple engraving or Les Roses (1817–1824), or John Lindley's Rosarum Monographia.
+Sarah Drake was a major contributor to Lindley's Edwards's Botanical Register.

 The first botanical magazines were published in the late 18th century : "Curtis's Botanical Magazine" (1787 to the present), launched by William Curtis, is one of the most famous and long-running botanical magazines.
 It has employed many talented illustrators giving detailed views as well as exploded details and cross sections.
 Sydenham Edwards worked for Curtis's magazine and then to The Botanical Register.
 With a wider audience and ever increasing publication material, specialized journals such as this one or the Annales de chimie et de physique (Paris, 1789) reflect the growing division between scientific disciplines in the Enlightenment era.
 The Linnean Society of London, a learned society dedicated to the study and dissemination of information concerning natural history, evolution, and taxonomy, was founded in 1788.

 George Voorhelm Schneevoogt (1775–1850)'s Icones plantarum rariorum (Illustrations of rare and beautiful flowers and plants, drawn, engraved and colored after nature, 1793) has hand-coloured illustrations by Hendrik Schwegman and text in Dutch, French and German.

 Jean Goulin and Labeyrie led the team that created a dictionary of useful plants, trees and shrubs (1793–94).

 Étienne Pierre Ventenat published Description des plantes nouvelles et peu connues, cultivées dans le jardin de J.-M. Cels (1799), a horticulturist, and Jardin de la Malmaison (1803) both with illustrations by Redouté.
 The Château de Malmaison housed a collection of rare plants.